-- A Framework for DNSSEC Policies and DNSSEC Practice Statements - http://www.rfc-editor.org/info/rfc6841 - Details the design, implementation, methods and practices governing the operation of a DNSSEC signed zone - Helps external parties review/scrutinize the process and evaluate the trustworthiness of the system. - Existing operational framework in which to insert the DNSSEC process - much larger chance of shooting one self in foot if the organisation doesn't have proper operational procedures in the first place.
+- A DPS (DNSSEC Policy & Practice Statement) http://tools.ietf.org/html/rfc6841 - h Details the design, implementation, methods and practices governing the operation of a DNSSEC signed zone - h Helps external parties review/scrutinize the process and evaluate the trustworthiness of the system. - Existing operational framework in which to insert the DNSSEC process - hmuch larger chance of shooting one self in foot if the organisation doesn't have proper operational procedures in the first place.

 What does it take to deploy DNSSEC?
+(2)